[Rev. 12/21/2019 10:07:08 AM--2019]

 NRS 16.020 Depositions of witnesses in case of postponement; actions involving title to mining claims.

-NRS 16.025 Preferences in setting date for trial: Party 70 years of age or older; party seriously ill; defendant convicted of crime punishable as felony.
+NRS 16.025 Preferences in setting date for trial: Party 70 years of age or older; party seriously ill; defendant convicted of crime punishable as felony; wrongful conviction of felony.

 TRIAL BY JURY